Cerro Azul, Paraná

 Cerro Azul is a municipality in the state of Paraná in the Southern Region of Brazil.

 The municipality contains part of the 337 ha Campinhos State Park, created in 1960.

+Cerro Azul is officially recognized as the National Capital of the ponkan tangerine (Capital Nacional da Ponkâ) under Federal Law No. 14,608/2023, due to its significant role in the country's citrus production.

 History

 Cerro Azul was discovered in 1860 and became a municipality on 27 December 1897.